-Hazards Magazine.
-Special Online Report.
-Retrieved from http://www.hazards.org/oil/fracking.htm#top Richards, J. S. (2014, June 29).
-Glitch sparks smoky fire at gas well.
-The Columbus Dispatch.
-Retrieved from http://www.dispatch.com/content/stories/local/2014/06/29/glitchsparks-smoky-fire-at-gas-well.html Arenschield, L. (2014, August 31).
-Fracking fire points out failings.
-The Columbus Dispatch Retrieved from acute chemical exposures during flowback operations and warned that flowback operations can "result in elevated concentrations of volatile hydrocarbons in the work environment that could be acute exposure hazards."
+- June 29, 2014, and August 31, 2014 An initial report and follow-up analysis in The Columbus Dispatch examined fire hazards at well pads.
+In one notable case, malfunctioning hydraulic tubing allowed a well pad fire in Monroe County, Ohio to spread rapidly, prompting evacuations.
+Local firefighters had neither the correct equipment nor did they know the chemicals they were trying to extinguish.
+One firefighter was treated for smoke inhalation.
+369, 370 - May 19, 2014 Underscoring the dangerous nature of chemicals used in fracking operations, NIOSH reported that at least four gasfield workers have died since 2010 from acute chemical exposures during flowback operations and warned that flowback operations can "result in elevated concentrations of volatile hydrocarbons in the work environment that could be acute exposure hazards."
 The agency further noted that such volatile hydrocarbons "can affect the eyes, breathing, and the nervous system and at high concentrations may also affect the heart causing abnormal rhythms."
-259, 260

-- May 16, 2013 A NIOSH study revealed that worker exposure to crystalline silica dust from sand used in fracking operations exceeded "relevant occupational health criteria" at all eleven tested sites, and the magnitude of some exposures exceeded NIOSH limits by a factor of 10 or more. "[P]ersonal respiratory protection alone is not sufficient to adequately protect against workplace exposures."
+371, 372 - May 16, 2013 A NIOSH study revealed that worker exposure to crystalline silica dust from sand used in fracking operations exceeded "relevant occupational health criteria" at all eleven tested sites, and the magnitude of some exposures exceeded NIOSH limits by a factor of 10 or more. "[P]ersonal respiratory protection alone is not sufficient to adequately protect against workplace exposures."
 Inhalation of crystalline silica can cause incurable silicosis, lung cancer, chronic obstructive pulmonary disease, kidney disease and autoimmune diseases.
 Although community exposures distant from mines are possible, there are no federal or state standards for silica in ambient air.
 A first-ever study on public health risks from frac sand is now in progress.
-262 - May 8, 2014 A report by the AFL-CIO found that the fracking boom has made North Dakota the most dangerous state for U.S. workers-with a fatality rate five times higher than the national average-and that North Dakota's fatality rate has doubled since 2007.
-The AFL-CIO called North Dakota "an exceptionally dangerous and deadly place to work."
-U.S. Secretary of Labor Thomas E. Perez called the rising rate of workplace deaths suffered in the oil and gas sector "unacceptable."
-263 - April 24, 2014 A University of Texas San Antonio report commissioned by the Methodist Healthcare Ministries found that many oil and gas field workers in the Eagle Ford Shale are uninsured or underinsured and that "the most noticeable health impacts so far are work-related illnesses and injuries: heat exhaustion, dehydration, sleep deprivation, exposure to oil and gas spills and accidents."
-The study also noted that oil and gas production has put strain on healthcare facilities. - April 10, 2014 -West Virginia University researcher Michael McCawley reported that some of the nation's highest rates of silicosis are in heavily drilled areas within the
+374 - May 8, 2014 A report by the AFL-CIO found that the fracking boom has made North Dakota the most dangerous state for U.S. workers-with a fatality rate five times higher than the national average-and that North Dakota's fatality rate has doubled since 2007.
+The AFL-CIO called North Dakota "an exceptionally dangerous and deadly place to